HNoMS Mjølner (1868): Service

 The Norwegians had built one monitor-type ship of their own, Skorpionen, in 1865, and laid down several others, but the Norwegian Parliament authorized construction of Mjølner in 1867 in Sweden at the cost of 1,102,000 Norwegian krone.
 She was launched in 1868 and completed on 7 September of that year.
-The ship ran aground at Kragerø on 21 June 1869.
-Mjølner could not be pulled off the rocks until the ship's ammunition, iron ballast and 120 LT of coal were removed.
+Mjølner ran aground at Kragerø on 21 June 1869, and could not be pulled off the rocks until the ship's ammunition, iron ballast and 120 LT of coal were removed.
 Her repairs were completed on 7 July 1869 by the Royal Dockyard at Horten, at the cost of 5,000 krone.
 The court of inquiry found the ship's commander and the pilot liable for the repairs, but the parliament released the two from their obligation two years later.
-She was visited by King Charles XV of Sweden on one occasion when visiting one of Sweden's west-coast ports in the early 1870s.
+She was visited by King Charles XV of Sweden when visiting one of Sweden's west-coast ports in the early 1870s.
 Mjølner was laid up after her refit in 1897, but was mobilized during 1905 when the personal union between Sweden and Norway was dissolved.
-She returned to reserve afterward before being sold for scrap in 1909.
+She returned to reserve afterward, and was sold for scrap in 1909.